 Travelling by car, getting there is easy.
 Just off the A33, Platform Road head for Dock Gate 4.
-Make sure to leave an extra 5-10 minutes, as traffic can get heavy during peak time.
+Make sure to allow plenty of time, as traffic can get heavy during peak time.

 Fully licensed taxi ranks are available either side of the station, with plenty of clearly designated areas for pre-booked taxis to wait.
 It should cost around £6 - £7, but may cost more on weekends and bank holidays.
 Luggage shouldn't cost any extra.

 The nearest airport is Southampton.
-Taxi's are the quickest route to the Port if you are flying in, however trains are also frequent and fairly cheap.
+Taxi's are the quickest route to the Port if you are flying in, however trains are also frequent and inexpensive.

 Private hire taxis can be booked by calling WestQuay Cars on 023 8099 9999.

 Dropping Off Your Luggage:

 There's no need to worry if you're unsure; with clear signage and staff on hand, every step of the way has been thoroughly thought out.
 As you approach the terminal, to your left is the baggage handling area.
 Drop-off is located adjacent.
 Porters are quick to help with your luggage.
 If parking, you will need to bring your luggage over to this area yourself.

 Short stay parking, located just behind the coach bays, is to your right as you face the terminal.
 Starting at £1 per hour, prices rise to £10 for 24 hours.
 A lost or damaged ticket will set you back a £100, so make sure to keep it safe.

 Long stay parking is situated behind the short stay car park.
 It's not available on the day, so don't leave booking a space until the last moment.
 Your travel agent or cruise operator should be able to book this for you.